murchisd/splunk_pstree_app/README.md

 ## Installation

 There are several ways to implement the command.
 Here are two:
 * Install from file - Click "Clone or Download" then "Downlad Zip".
-The zip file can be used with Splunk's "Install App from File"
+The tgz file in repo can be used with Splunk's "Install App from File"
-* Copy app to etc - Clone the repo, then copy "splunk_pstree_app" directory to $SPLUNK_HOME/etc/apps
+* Copy splunk_pstree_app directory to etc - Clone the repo, then copy "splunk_pstree_app" directory to $SPLUNK_HOME/etc/apps

-Installation will require a restart of splunkd.
+Installation by copying directory will require a restart of splunkd.

 ## Usage